digitpk/NFT-Generator-by-PythonWell/README.md

             ├── Eyepatch
             └── Visor

 In the `config.yaml` file add your layer folder names, exactly as they appear in your assets folder.
-Place them in the order you wish to appear, e.g. Background, then Body, then Eye
+Place them in the order you wish to appear, e.g. Background, then Body, then Eye, Accessory etc.
-Accessory etc.

 ### Setting Rarities